Huntington: 3 counteroffers made in LIPA tax case

 “We also anticipate a settlement with LIPA in the near future, which has been another factor that led us to proceed with sensitivity regarding tax increases,” Superintendent Rosemarie T. Bovino wrote in the recent newsletter.

-A spokeswoman for Nassau County, which would negotiate any Island Park settlement with LIPA, did not immediately comment.
-A LIPA spokesman declined to comment.
+A spokeswoman for Nassau County, which would negotiate any Island Park settlement with LIPA, responded, "We're in meetings.
+Discussions are continuing."
+She wouldn't characterize the nature of those discussions, and a LIPA spokesman declined to comment.

 LIPA has already settled with the Town of Brookhaven over taxes for the Port Jefferson plant.
 Any better offer that LIPA agrees to with another municipality would be applied to Brookhaven.

-In the Huntington case, Ciappetta declined to specify what the town’s offers consisted of, but acknowledged that it has pushed for a longer ramp-down of the lower taxes than LIPA is willing, up to 15 years.
+In the Huntington case, Ciappetta declined to specify what the town’s offers consisted of, but acknowledged that it has pushed for a longer ramp-down of the taxes than LIPA is willing to agree to, up to 15 years.

 "The more years the better for the school district to be able to adjust,” Ciappetta said.
 “The shorter it is, the harder for the school district to pay for the bigger percentage loss.”